Martin Baynton

 Martin Baynton is a British author, illustrator, and TV producer now living in New Zealand.
 His children's book Jane and the Dragon (1988), has become a modern classic which has since been adapted for television and produced by Weta Workshop and Nelvana.
 His books have been widely published in the UK, US, Spain, France, New Zealand and Australia.
 Baynton has also illustrated books by other leading writers including Russell Hoban and Kenneth Grahame.

 In addition to writing and illustrating children's books, Baynton has been a producer, writer and director for the stage, TV and radio.
-He is the creator of three internationally acclaimed pre-school shows: The WotWots, the Kiddets and The Book Hungry Bears.
+He is the creator of three internationally acclaimed pre-school shows: The WotWots, The Kiddets, and The Book Hungry Bears.
 In 2002 he teamed up with Richard Taylor of Weta Workshop to create and produce children's television.
-They created the award-winning Jane and the Dragon (based on Baynton's book series of the same name.)
+They created the award-winning Jane and the Dragon, based on Baynton's book series of the same name.

-Baynton and Taylor are founding partners and owners of Pukeko Pictures a New Zealand-based IP development company creating children and family entertainment properties.
+Baynton and Taylor are founding partners and owners of Pukeko Pictures, a New Zealand-based IP development company creating children and family entertainment properties.

 In 2022, Baynton released the first book in his Taking Wonderland series, a trilogy of fantasy novels about a modern Alice decoding the original Victorian books.

 Early life

 Born in Wandsworth, London in 1953, the second of three children his childhood and schooling was spent in London, Surrey, Buckinghamshire and Herefordshire.

 Educated at Holtspur Primary School, Hereford Cathedral Prep School, Ledbury Grammar School, Hereford College of Art, the Institute Of Child Health, London University and Great Ormond Street Hospital.

 Before focusing on a career in children's books, he qualified as an electrophysiologist and worked at St Bartholomew's Hospital in the medical electronics unit where he helped to develop biofeedback technology with the biofeedback pioneer Dr Ann Wooley-Hart.

-Martin travelled extensively in the 1970's hitch hiking through North and Central America, Europe and the Middle East.
+Baynton travelled extensively in the 1970's hitch hiking through North and Central America, Europe and the Middle East.
 He was an activist in the anti-nuclear movement in the UK and an early member of Greenpeace and Friends of the Earth.

 Baynton moved to New Zealand in 1987 with his wife Diane and his children, Theo and Terri.